kevin-allen/autopipy/docs/main_classes.md

 * **Project**: Represents a research project or experiment containing a list of `Session` objects.
 * **Session**: Represents a single session.
 This class can check that we have all the needed files for analysis.
 It also get trial times from the log file.
 It can have a list of `Trial` objects.
 * **Trial**: Represents a single trial.
 This takes care of extracting key events within a trial.
 You can use it to create a video or a plot for a trial.
-It finds the beginning and end points for different paths. .
+It finds the beginning and end points for different paths.
+The trial object contains a dictionary of `NavPath`.
+In this dictionary, you will get different searching and homing paths for each trial.
 * **NavPath**: Represents a path of an animal.
 This extracts many variables associated with a path (e.g. distance, directional vector length).
 * **Lever**: Represents the lever location in a trial.
 The class is be used mainly to test if the animal is in the lever zone (right next to the lever).